IceMetalPunk/TotemEssentials/README.md

 Step 4: Smack an Evoker with the Totem of Replication.
 Now you can spawn in tons of Evokers to get tons of Totem Shells and keep your Totem Essentials journey going!

 Suggestion: You may want to replicate some Vindicators, too, so you don't lose your Totem of Reaping when it breaks :)

+## Advanced Totemancy
+Did you know that creating these Totems from Essence is a form of magic called Totemancy?
+And like all good types of magic, Totemancy has a scientific hierarchy of progress.
+That's a fancy way of saying, "there are Tier II Totems".

+Craft 4 of any Essence with 5 Soul Sand (make an X with the Soul Sand and fill the side gaps with Essence) to craft Ensouled Essence.
+Use 8 Ensouled Essence in a Totem's recipe instead of normal Essence, and you'll make the Ensouled Totem of its type.

+Ensouled Totems have more durability, and they each provide upgraded abilities compared to their Tier I counterparts.

+But since Ensouled Totems aren't implemented yet... you'll have to wait and see what they each do :)